Eximchain/eximchain-network-data/README.md

-# Testnet Data
+# Network Data

 This repository contains data used for bootstrapping nodes to connect to test Eximchain networks.
 In particular this contains:

 * Genesis Blocks
 * Bootnode Lists

-Testnets in the quorum directory run [our fork of quorum](https://github.com/Eximchain/quorum)

-## Important Disclaimers
+## Important Disclaimers for Testnet

 Test networks are not intended to be permanent and tokens on them are expected and intended to have no real world value.
 At this time, test networks may be created or destroyed with no advance warning.
 Please do not use any test network to store sensitive data or data that must be persisted permanently.